-Now comes ICE COLD KILL, the breakout thriller for Daria Gibron, the ex-Israeli soldier and spy who first appeared in CRASHERS.
-Daria’s adventures continue this August in GUN METAL HEART.
+ICE COLD KILL, the breakout thriller for Daria Gibron, was released in 2012.
+The book focuses on Daria, the Israeli ex-soldier and ex-spy who first appeared in CRASHERS.
+Daria’s adventures continued this August in GUN METAL HEART.

 Haynes is repped by Janet Reid of Fine Print Literary Management.

-He lives in Portland with novelist Katy King and their cat, Glamour.
+He lives in Portland with his wife, novelist Katy King, and their cat, Glamour.
 He formerly wrote three mysteries under the pen name Conrad Haynes.